I trollskogen

-I trollskogen ("In the Troll Forest") was the 1959 edition of Sveriges Radio's Christmas Calendar.
+I trollskogen ("In the Troll Forest") is the 1959 edition of Sveriges Radio's Christmas Calendar.
 For first time, the story was a work of drama/fiction.

 Plot

 Two children, Birgitta and Jan, go on adventures in a troll-forest.
 They visit Santa's workshop, meet Mrs. Claus and watch Christmas preparation.
 Birgitta and Jan return to the workshop every day, hoping to meet Santa Claus.
 Every time, he's out on a mission.
 They'll not meet him until Christmas Eve.